Adamantane: History and synthesis

 In 1924, H. Decker suggested the existence of adamantane, which he called decaterpene.

 The first attempted laboratory synthesis was made in 1924 by German chemist Hans Meerwein using the reaction of formaldehyde with diethyl malonate in the presence of piperidine.
 Instead of adamantane, Meerwein obtained 1,3,5,7-tetracarbomethoxybicyclo[3.3.1]nonane-2,6-dione: this compound, later named Meerwein's ester, was used in the synthesis of adamantane and its derivatives.
 D. Bottger tried to obtain adamantane using Meerwein's ester as precursor.
 The product, tricyclo-[3.3.1.13,7], was not adamantane, but a derivative.

 Other researchers attempted to synthesize adamantane using phloroglucinol and derivatives of cyclohexanone, but also failed.

 Adamantane was first synthesized by Vladimir Prelog in 1941 from Meerwein's ester.
 With a yield of 0.16%, the five-stage process was impractical (simplified in the image below).
 The method is used to synthesize certain derivatives of adamantane.

 Prelog's method was refined in 1956.
-The decarboxylation yield was increased by the addition of the Heinsdecker pathway (11%) and the Hoffman reaction (24%) that raised the total yield to 6.5%.
-The process was still too complex, and a more convenient method was found in 1957 by Paul von Ragué Schleyer: dicyclopentadiene was first hydrogenated in the presence of a catalyst (e.g. platinum dioxide) and then transformed into adamantane using a Lewis acid (e.g. aluminium chloride) as another catalyst.
+The decarboxylation yield was increased by the addition of the Hunsdiecker pathway (11%) and the Hoffman reaction (24%) that raised the total yield to 6.5%.
+The process was still too complex, and a more convenient method was found in 1957 by Paul von Ragué Schleyer: dicyclopentadiene was first hydrogenated in the presence of a catalyst (e.g. platinum dioxide) to give tricyclodecane and then transformed into adamantane using a Lewis acid (e.g. aluminium chloride) as another catalyst.
 This method increased the yield to 30–40% and provided an affordable source of adamantane; it therefore stimulated characterization of adamantane and is still used in laboratory practice.
-The adamantane synthesis yield was later increased to 60% and 98% by ultrasound and super acid catalysts.
-Today, adamantane is an affordable chemical compound with a cost of about $1 a gram.
+The adamantane synthesis yield was later increased to 60% and 98% by ultrasound and superacid catalysis.
+Today, adamantane is an affordable chemical compound with a cost of one or two USD per gram.

 All the above methods yield adamantane as a polycrystalline powder.
 Using this powder, single crystals can be grown from the melt, solution, or vapor phase (e.g. with the Bridgman–Stockbarger technique).
 Melt growth results in the worst crystalline quality with a mosaic spread in the X-ray reflection of about 1°.
 The best crystals are obtained from the liquid phase, but the growth is impracticably slow – several months for a 5–10 mm crystal.
 Growth from the vapor phase is a reasonable compromise in terms of speed and quality.
 Adamantane is sublimed in a quartz tube placed in a furnace, which is equipped with several heaters maintaining a certain temperature gradient (about 10 °C/cm for adamantane) along the tube.
 Crystallization starts at one end of the tube, which is kept near the freezing point of adamantane.
-Slow cooling of the tube, while maintaining the temperature gradient, gradually shifts the melting zone (rate ~2 mm/hour) producing a single-crystal boule.
+Slow cooling of the tube, while maintaining the temperature gradient, gradually shifts the melting zone (rate ~2 mm/hour), producing a single-crystal boule.